Payday loans vs installment loans

 • Can I afford to repay the loan within the loan term?
 Payments for both payday loans and installment loans will be automatically deducted from your bank account.
 If you don’t have enough money in it on the due date, you will be charged fees.
 Make sure you have an exit strategy before taking out a payday loan or installment loan.

 • How much do I need?
-Payday loans max out at $1,500 (or less depending on your net income).
+Payday loans max out at $1,500.

 • Do you want to pay off the loan in 1 lump sum?
-Some people prefer to pay off the loan in 1 lump sum rather than stretching it out over months.
+Some people prefer to pay off the loan in one lump sum rather than stretching it out over months.
 Payday loans offer that option.

 What do I need to apply for a payday loan vs installment loan?